xiaoxianyu-office/mm/Mobs.md

 -->
 **DamageModifiers:**

--   This field allows for full control over how and how much damage takes by which causes.
+-   This field allows for full control over how much damage the mob takes from different causes.
--   For example can be used to make the mob immune to melee attacks, but very weak to ranged attacks.
+-   For example, DamageModifiers can be used to make the mob immune to melee attacks, but very weak to ranged attacks.
 -   See [Damage Modifiers](/Mobs/DamageModifiers) for a
     complete list of options.